Khronophobia/PJSekai-Overlay-English-Guide/README.md

 ![](images/createnewproject.png)
 9. Right click on the timeline once again and select the option highlighted below\
 ![](images/importexo.png)
 10. A file explorer window should pop up.
-Navigate to your pjsekai-overlay directory, dist, the chart id, and select `main.exo`
+Navigate to your pjsekai-overlay directory, and then dist/[chart id] and select `main.exo`